 Colin Kaepernick made headlines when he famously protested the national anthem last season, but he has remained a free agent going into this season.
 Many people are claiming Kaepernick is being blackballed and are disgusted by teams passing on the opportunity to hire Kaepernick but picking up other players instead.

-But now, Kaepernick has decided to change his stance on kneeling during the national anthem and has told CBS that he will stand during the national anthem on one condition: He's given the chance to play football again:
+But now, Kaepernick has decided to change his stance on kneeling during the national anthem and has told CBS that he will stand during the national anthem if he's given the chance to play football again:

 — NFLonCBS (@NFLonCBS) October 8, 2017

 It will be a tough decision for NFL teams, as Kaepernick has worn socks depicting cops as pigs and has openly supported Fidel Castro by wearing a shirt with the dictator on it.
 Political drama will likely follow him wherever he goes.